 SML8018 - Translating for the European Union's Institutions (Module Leader)

-Translation Studies, in particular the notions of translation and identity.
+- Translation Studies, in particular the notions of translation and (national) identity and translation pedagogy;